MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/add-test-devices-to-the-membership-group-for-a-zone.md

 ---
-title: Add Test Devices to the Membership Group for a Zone (Windows 10)
+title: Add Test Devices to the Membership Group for a Zone (Windows)
 description: Learn how to add devices to the group for a zone to test whether your Windows Defender Firewall with Advanced Security implementation works as expected. ms.assetid: 47057d90-b053-48a3-b881-4f2458d3e431 ms.reviewer: